 Roll Call is a newspaper and website dedicated to coverage of the U.S. Congress.
 It focuses its coverage on elections, politics and policy.
 Published in Washington, D.C., since 1955, Roll Call is part of FiscalNote, a private software, data and media company that also publishes CQ (formerly Congressional Quarterly).
 CQ Roll Call describes itself as “the only media company that connects policy professionals and opinion leaders with the information and tools they need to understand and influence Congress.”
 Roll Call has more than 35,000 subscribers to its newspaper, and the website records more than 1.2 million visits per month.
-Ad Fontes Media rates Roll Call as neutral in terms of bias and as most reliable in terms of reliability.
+Ad Fontes Media rates Roll Call in the middle category of bias and as most reliable in terms of reliability.

 A team of analysts at Ad Fontes Media regularly reviews articles and news programs to rate them in terms of bias and reliability.
 A weighted average of these ratings results in the overall score for the media source.

 The bias rating, demonstrated on the Media Bias Chart®️ on the horizontal axis, ranges from most extreme left to neutral to most extreme right.
 The reliability rating, demonstrated on the chart’s vertical axis, rates sources on a scale from original fact reporting to analysis, opinion, propaganda and inaccurate/fabricated information.

 Reliability scores for articles and shows are on a scale of 0-64.
 Scores above 24 are generally acceptable; scores above 32 are generally good.

 Bias scores for articles and shows are on a scale of -42 to + 42, with higher negative scores being more left, higher positive scores being more right, and scores closer to zero being the most neutral and/or balanced.